We are regularly adding to and updating these COVID-19 FAQs. If you have questions that are not answered here, please reach out to email@example.com.

 Is the university open?

-While Shenandoah is officially still open and operating, the institution will operate entirely remotely and we continue to encourage everyone to remain off campus.
-Starting Saturday, March 21, only faculty and staff who need specific access to their materials, office, etc., may enter campus buildings.
+While Shenandoah is officially still open and operating, the institution is largely operating remotely until July.
 Please remember to practice social distancing at all times.

 Is the mailroom open?

-How can I utilize the library or access online resources?
+How can I utilize the library or access its online resources?

 The university library has an extensive online collection of resources to support student research and study.
 It provides more than 300,000 academic e-books, 65,000+ e-journals and dozens of online databases to the academic community.
 Some of its specialized online streaming content includes the Naxos Music Library, Academic Films on Demand and Feature Films for Education.
 These and many other resources are available to you from off-campus.